vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The datastore in which to store container VM files.
 When you run a container, container VM files are stored in folders at the top level of the designated datastore.
 If multiple virtual container hosts use the same container store, all of the container VM files appear at the top level of the container store.
 You cannot currently designate a specific datastore folder for the VM files of the containers that run in a particular virtual container host.

-If you do not specify the `container-datastore` option, vSphere Integrated Containers stores container VM files in the same datastore that you specify in the mandatory `image-datastore` option.
+If you do not specify the `container-datastore` option, vSphere Integrated Containers stores container VM files in the same datastore that you specify in the mandatory `image-store` option.

 **NOTE**: In the current builds the `container-datastore` option is not enabled.
 Container VM files are stored in the datastore that you designate as the image store.